Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • Eye pathology – a severe form of sluggish posterior uveitis in the active stage, sympathetic ophthalmopathy, optic neuritis.

-• Diseases of the respiratory system - berylliosis, chronic emphysema, bronchial asthma, symptomatic sarcaidosis, disseminated pulmonary tuberculosis.
+• Diseases of the respiratory system - berylliosis, chronic emphysema, bronchial asthma, symptomatic sarcoidosis, disseminated pulmonary tuberculosis.

 Prednisolone tablets are also used to prevent tissue rejection after organ transplantation in transplantology.

-Since the drug is used mainly for the treatment of severe pathology, the list of contraindications is small:
+Since the drug is used primarily for the treatment of severe pathologies, the list of contraindications is small:

-• Hypersensitivity to the active substance of the drug.
+• Increased sensitivity to the active substance of the drug.

 • The development of severe systemic fungal infections, in which additional suppression of the immune system leads to their progression.